HausDAO/protocol-guild-contracts/README.md

 To achieve these goals, the Guild's offchain components will be modularized onchain:

-1. **0xSplits** Splits and Vesting contracts continue to handle all finances (donations, vesting + distributions)
+1. **0xSplits** Split and Vesting contracts continue to handle all finances (donations, vesting + distributions)
 2. **Moloch v3 DAO** used for governance (voting on and executing membership changes)
-3. **Onchain membership registry** updated via DAO proposals, fed into Splits contract
+3. **Onchain membership registry** updated via DAO proposals, fed into Split contract
-4. **Connext state bridging** allows the mainnet DAO to control membership registries, Vesting and Splits contracts on L2s
+4. **Connext state bridging** allows the mainnet DAO to control membership registries, Vesting and Split contracts on L2s

 To remove the need for a multisig, we aim to convert the Guild's membership governance into an onchain process.
 We have identified [Moloch v3](https://moloch.daohaus.fun/) as a suitable tool for this, due to its ability to execute external contracts via proposals.

 The **Moloch DAO** would include all Guild members, with one person one vote, including vote delegation.
 Note that the DAO would hold no funds, all funds would continue to go through 0xSplits.
 DAO members would create proposals to update an onchain **membership registry** , which keeps track of member addresses, their status (_timeWeighting_ multiplier) and their start date.
-Once updated, a function can be triggered to update the **0xSplits Splits contract** to mirror the onchain registry.
+Once updated, a function can be triggered to update the **0xSplits Split contract** to mirror the onchain registry.

 ### Contracts